iksaku/jorgeglz.io/src/content/blog/2021-03-19-integrating-tinkerwell-with-gnome.md

 ---
-layout: '../_layout.astro'
+slug: integrating-tinkerwell-with-gnome
-title: 'Integrating Tinkerwell with GNOME'
+title: Integrating Tinkerwell with GNOME
+description: |
-description: 'Looking for a way to integrate Tinkerwell in your Application Menu?
-Well, let me teach you how to do it!'
+    Looking for a way to integrate Tinkerwell in your Application Menu?
+Well, let me teach you how to do it!
-date: '2021-02-19'
+date: 2021-02-19
-image: './header.png'
+image: 'blog/2021-03-19-integrating-tinkerwell-with-gnome/header.png'
 ---

-import WithoutGnome from './WithoutGnomeIntegration.png' import WithGnome from './WithGnomeIntegration.png'

 [Tinkerwell](https://tinkerwell.app/) is one in the growing list of apps created by [BeyondCode](https://beyondco.de/).
 This Desktop app allows you to execute